 Blastomyces dermatitidis happens to be a dimorphic mold that affects mainly humans and dogs.
 Approximately 25-40% of symptomatic cases in humans will develop extrapulmonary infections, which entails cutaneous, osteoarticular, genitourinary, or central nervous system disease.

 In most cases, unfortunately, Blastomyces dermatitidis will be underdiagnosed in humans due to the clinical signs resembling the common flu.
 Also, approximately 50% of these cases are asymptomatic, and so they go unnoticed by health care teams.
+If you’re in Montreal or Ottawa, our experienced teams can assist mold-related home issues.

 Now, don’t be alarmed, blastomycosis is 10 times less likely to occur in humans than in dogs.
 The goal of this paper is to explain what exactly this systemic mycosis disease is as it is not very well known in the human population.